naugtur/brikwars-zombie/index.md

 ---

-# (Intro?)
-What this game is and why we made it
+# Why did we write this?

 >Our Zombies Are Different

 This game is a result of tinkering with QuickWars for pure brik mayhem pleasure.
 In most battles, we didn't want to go deep into minute details of BrikWars rules.

 What is excellent about BrikWars is minifigs fighting in a kind of primordial soup, the perfect chaos of its world and the imagination being the players' only limit.

-The view Zbyszek had in mind creating the mechanics is that zombies in the movies act like a force of nature.
+What we had in mind creating the mechanics is that zombies in the movies act like a force of nature.
 They are a flood wave.
 Even more, they are dependent on being observed by the characters.
 That's how the zombie quantum theory was born.
-It allows you to use a limited number of minifigs at all times, still maintaining the impression of danger the zombie apocalypse might cause.
+It allows you to use a limited number of minifigs while maintaining the tension of expecting a zombie around each corner.

 Apart from that, there are just two things.
 Simplify first.
 Let's use QuickWars with a twist and keep it true to BrikWars nature - play for fun, remember about the Rule of Fudge.
 Secondly, shift weight from the army identity to the location functionality.
 Let the terrain build play.
 It's just like in a movie...
 Instead of a legion lead by superheroes, you choose a bunch of normal guys or cliche characters.
 They are trying to survive in harsh conditions.
 And their surrounding matters.